ryan-taylor/workos-jsr/.github/pull_request_template.md

 ## Documentation

+Does this require changes to the project documentation (e.g., files in the `docs/` directory)?
+[ ] Yes

+If yes, link the related docs PR and tag @ryan-taylor for review.

 Does this require changes to the WorkOS Docs?
 E.g. the [API Reference](https://workos.com/docs/reference) or code snippets need updates.

 ```